polterguy/hyper-core/README.md

 * __[delete]__ - Deletes data from your database.
 Requires `DELETE` method.
 * __[insert]__ - Inserts data into your database.
 Requires `PUT` method.

-In addition to the above four standard methods, there is also an `x` method, which allows you to securely create any type of SQL you wish.
+In addition to the standard methods above, there is also an `x` method, which allows you to securely create any type of SQL you wish.
 Check out the documentation for the `x` method further down in this document.
 Each of the above HTTP REST services follows the following URL format.